 - The influence of in utero cannabis exposure on offspring brain morphology, micro-, macrostructural and network connectivity in the prefrontal regions during infancy

 - Victoria S. Levin Award For Early Career Success in Young Children's Mental Health Research, Society for Research in Child Development (SRCD)

-Dr. Kim will be reviewing applications for the fall 2022 admissions cycle.
+Dr. Kim will be reviewing applications for fall 2023 admission.